SandraAhlgrimm/ai-recipe-finder/README.md

 ```

 ### Vector DB
 On your local machine, a Redis database is automatically started and configured with docker compose.
-On your local machine, a Redis database is automatically started and configured with Docker Compose for the favorite-recipes-server.
 As a fallback if no Redis database is configured, a SimpleVectorStore instance will be used.

 # Running the application locally
 ```